 - Splatter Screen - Perfect for keeping your stovetop (reasonably) clean.

 Vietnamese Noodle Bowls Recipe (Bun Thit Nuong Cha Gio)

 - Wok or Large Skillet

-- 12 oz Pork Chops, thinly sliced (or use pork shoulder)
+- 12 ounces Pork Chops, thinly sliced (see note for substitutes)

-- 1 stalk Lemongrass, minced (use only the lower root portion of the lemongrass stalk)
+- 1 stalk Lemongrass, grated or minced (use only the lower root portion of the lemongrass stalk)